Society of Professional Economists: Membership

 The Society of Professional Economists is a membership organisation.
 Its members are drawn from all areas of economics, including financial and professional services, business, journalism, government, consultancy, business schools and universities.
 Membership is open to anyone who has a degree with substantial economic content and/or works in an area of economic endeavour or investigation.

-It has four types of members: Full members, student or early career members, affiliate members and corporate members.
+It has four types of members: Full members, student members, graduate members and Fellowships which are awarded at the discretion of the Council.